RoboJackets/software-training-old/assignments/week_3/project_3_4/README.md

                  w.parent := v
                  Q.enqueue(w)
 ```
+* Note: For those of you that don't know what a queue is, a queue is a linear structure which follows a particular order in which the operations are performed.
+The order is First In First Out (FIFO).
+A good example of a queue is any queue of consumers for a resource where the consumer that came first is served first.

 ## Depth-First Search (DFS)
 Depth-first search (DFS) also is an algorithm for traversing or searching tree or graph data structures.
 The algorithm starts at an initial node and explores as far as possible along each branch before backtracking.
 Below is an example that shows the order in which the nodes would be expanded into within DFS:

 ![BFS Order](images/dfs_order.png)

 A standard DFS implementation puts each vertex of the graph into one of two categories: visited and not visited.
-The purpose of the algorithm is to mark each vertex as visited while avoiding cycles.
 The DFS (iterative) algorithm works as follows:
 1. Start by putting any one of the graph's vertices on top of a **stack**.
 2. Take the top item of the stack and add it to the visited list.
 3. Create a list of that vertex's adjacent nodes.
 Add the ones which aren't in the visited list to the top of the stack.